DerIgnotus/MoodTerminal/README.md

 <b> Mood Terminal </b>

-A Custom Terminal using C++ and SFML
+A Custom Terminal using C++ and SFML.
 Unfortunately I haven't added cmake or an executable yet, I will do that tho

 What Mood Terminal offers: